superdesk/web-publisher/docs/templates_system/templates_caching.rst

 For now we support just template block caching with the :code:`cache` block.

-:code:`Cache` block is simple, and accepts only two parameters: cache key and strategy object (with strategy key and value).
+The :code:`Cache` block is simple, and accepts only two parameters: cache key and strategy object (with strategy key and value).

 .. note::